Instant Pot Cheesy Bacon Ranch Potatoes

 - Cut the bacon into small pieces.

-- Set the Instant Pot to “Sauté” and add bacon.
+- Set the Instant Pot (I use this 6Qt Instant Pot) to “Sauté” and add bacon.
 Cook until nice and crisp.

 - Stir in potatoes, dried parsley, garlic powder and salt.